stevenxxiu/dist_rep_sent_doc/readme.md

 - Reduced window sampling for the pv-dm average model, which is not present in the paper.
 - Predicts center word instead of last word, the window sizes on the left and right are required to be the same.
 - Hierarchical softmax has no bias.
+- Shuffling during training is by shuffling all documents first, then training each document from left to right, and ensuring that each batch contains windows from different documents.